cocode/TrekBASIC/superstartrek.md

 Array G current sector?
 No, I think it is the 8x8 galaxy of 8x8 sectors.
 Array K is the positions of the 1-3 klingons in this secor S is the current shield level.
 Under 200 gives a warning.
 E is energy.
-Total energy is S+E
+Total energy is S+E, default energy level is E0

 Q1=FNR(1):Q2=FNR(1):S1=FNR(1):S2=FNR(1)